Home

 This castle reading response set can be used as a group book report project for a novel that the whole class has read together, or as an individual student book report project.

-A teacher wrote me and shared that she used these castle templates for a group project for her unit on Fairy Tales, and that these templates worked well with her theme.
+A teacher wrote me and shared that she used these castle templates for a group project for her unit on Fairy Tales and that these templates worked well with her theme.

 This castle themed book report project will provide you with all of the teaching resources that you need for your students to write about the key elements of their book.
 The writing responses have all been worded to have a castle theme to them.